This blog was originally posted on Dec. 17, 2018, and has been republished here in an edited format.

 “We were overjoyed,” Niewald said of the news of the pending deal.
 “There were bumps along the way, but this was a win-win for all of the towns.”

-“We’ve been talking about this since the 1980s, and it’s within our grasp,” Brent Hugh, executive director of the Missouri Bicycle and Pedestrian Federation, said.
+“We’ve been talking about this since the 1980s, and it’s within our grasp,” Brent Hugh, executive director of the Missouri Bicycle and Pedestrian Federation, said in December 2018.
 Now, he said, the “number-one action” is for trail advocates to speak out in support of the trail.

 A “Virtual Gold Mine”